Skip to content

 galvanisation

-Galvanizing is the process of coating metal with a thin layer of zinc to protect it from corrosion and extend its life.
-It takes its name from its inventor, the Italian Luigi Galvani (1737-1798).
+Galvanizing is the process of coating metal with a thin layer of zinc to protect it from corrosion and extend its durability.
+It takes its name from its inventor, the Italian physicist Luigi Galvani (1737-1798).

 Hot-dip galvanizing involves immersing the part to be treated in a bath of molten zinc (at approximately 450 degrees Celsius), which chemically bonds to the metal surface.
-Hot-dip galvanizing generally produces a thicker layer of zinc than cold-dip galvanizing.
+This process generally produces a thicker layer of zinc than cold-dip galvanizing.
 This results in more robust corrosion protection and greater mechanical resistance.

 In cold galvanizing, zinc is applied to the surface of the base metal at room temperature, often by immersion in a zinc solution or by electroplating.
-Cold galvanizing has a smoother appearance and brighter color than hot-dip galvanizing.
+Cold galvanizing has a smoother appearance and brighter color compared to hot-dip galvanizing.

 Metals Compatible with Galvanizing